-On 4th August 2014, the Product Safety Commission (AfPS) determined the requirements for PAH testing in the course of awarding the GS mark.
-These were defined in the form of a specification in accordance with Article 21 Para.
-1 No. 3 of the German Product Safety Act (ProdSG).
-Implementation is carried out by means of a GS specification .
+In Germany, the Product Safety Commission (AfPS) specified new requirements for PAH testing for the purposes of GS mark certification on 15 May 2019.
+These were defined in the form of a specification in accordance with Section 21 (1) No. 3 of the German Product Safety Act (ProdSG).
+This is implemented using a GS specification .

-In order to ensure that PFERD products comply with these requirements, all products delivered to PFERD must comply with this specification and adhere to the category 2 limit values as a minimum requirement.
-In particular, no plasticizers and carbon blacks containing PAH may be used.
+To ensure that PFERD products comply with these requirements, all products delivered to PFERD must comply with this specification and adhere to the category 2 limit values as a minimum requirement.
+In particular, no extender oils or carbon blacks contaminated with PAHs may be used.

 Radioactive contamination of metallic products